The Best 32:9 UltraWide Monitors (2026 Reviews)

 With a 5120×1440 resolution on a 49″ screen, you get a high pixel density of roughly 109 PPI for sharp details and text, as well as plenty of screen real estate.

-Further, the monitor has a wide 91% DCI-P3 color gamut, a strong 550-nit peak brightness and a high 3000:1 static contrast ratio for immersive image quality.
+Further, the monitor has a wide 90% DCI-P3 color gamut, a decent 300-nit peak brightness and a high 3000:1 static contrast ratio for immersive image quality.

-However, just like the CHG90, it uses an older VA panel with a slow pixel response time and it’s prone to VRR brightness flickering, though it has a higher 165Hz maximum refresh rate.
+However, it uses an older VA panel with a slow pixel response time and it’s prone to VRR brightness flickering, though it has a high 120Hz maximum refresh rate for smooth motion clarity.

 Given that the main attraction of these super-ultrawide displays is immersion rather than responsiveness, a lot of gamers won’t mind the smearing behind fast-moving objects in dark scenes.
 Still, if you’re particularly sensitive to this, there are faster models available.